zoecolombet/MenuEnergyLabelling/README.md

 This repository contains the following files:

-        codeMenuEnergyLabelling - .R - codes for running the model
+        codeMenuEnergyLabelling.R : codes for running the model